sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Example Representation Use Cases include voluntary authorization, representative assigned by court order (guardian, administrator), statutory signatory (director, president), limited authorized signatory, etc.

-## Service Intermediation
-Service Intermediation is applicable when the Service Provider does not directly interact with the OpenID Provider for End-User authentication, but delegates this responsibility to a Service Intermediary.

-Service Intermediaries either intermediate on individual Services offered by a single Service Provider (also referred to as "Static Service Intermediation") or provide portal services by intermediating on several Services from potentially multiple Service Providers (also referred to as "Dynamic Service Intermediation").

-Service Intermediaries are generally not allowed to access the identifiers and attributes intended for the Service Providers, hence the use of identifiers encrypted to specific Service Providers is usually required.
-Also, in Dynamic Service Intermediation it should be possible to obtain encrypted identifiers for the different intermediated Services via different interactions with the OpenID Provider, with End-User consent but without the need of complete re-authentication.

-Examples of scenario's where Service Intermediation is applicable:

-- helping a User on submitting information, with additional guidance, information and explanation.
-- automated tax declaration from an accounting application.
-- aggregating multiple Services.
-- providing an interface for accessing a Service in an alternative presentation form.

-<mark>TODO FdK</mark>

 ## Misc
 The OpenID Connect specification [[OpenID.Core]] supports self-issued OpenID Connect Providers.
 However, as this profile centers around (semi-)governmental and public domain Use Cases where assurance on identity verification is virtually always required, self-issued OpenID Providers MUST NOT be accepted by OpenID Clients under this profile.